SNU-HCIL/2020-Fall-DCCP/template/public/md/input-processing-output.md

 * Determine the steps that must be taken to perform the task
     * Break down required task into a series of steps
     * Create an algorithm, listing logical steps that must be taken

-* .red[Algorithm]: a set of well-defined logical steps that must be taken to perform a task
     * Algorithms are often described in Pseudocode